Kythira

 Beaches in Kythira

 The beaches of Kythira will enchant you with their wild beauty and turquoise crystal clear waters.
-Busy or more isolated, with pebbles or sand, they are all dreamy.
-Ferryhopper suggests you dive into:
+Lively and bustling or more quiet and secluded, they are all dreamy.
+Some of the most popular Kythira beaches where you can soak up some vitamin D are:

-• Kaladi: One of the most famous beaches on the island.
-Turquoise waters, pebbles, and a cave leading to a smaller beach compose the dreamy setting.
-It has no shade.
+• Kaladi: one of the most famous beaches on the island.
+Turquoise waters, small pebbles and a cave leading to a smaller beach compose the dreamy setting.

-• Chalkos: A very beautiful beach with pebbles and crystal clear waters, has a canteen, umbrellas and sunbeds.
+• Chalkos: a very beautiful beach with pebbles and crystal clear waters.
+It’s organized with a canteen, umbrellas and sunbeds.

-• Kalami: A relatively hard-to-reach beach, with about 15 minutes of hiking and a short descent at the end of the route (there is a rope).
-The enchanting landscape with its deep blue, deep waters and wild beauty will reward you for your effort.
+• Kalami: a relatively hard-to-reach beach, with about 15 minutes of hiking and a short descent at the end of the route (there is a rope).
+The enchanting landscape with its deep blue waters and wild beauty will reward you for your effort.

-• Avlemonas: The creek in front of the picturesque fishing village of Avlemonas is ideal for diving from the surrounding rocks!
-The turquoise waters and palm trees refer to tropical places.
+• Avlemonas: the creek in front of the picturesque fishing village of Avlemonas is ideal for diving from the surrounding rocks.
+The turquoise waters and palm trees will remind you of tropical places.

-• Kakia Lagada: An organized beach with umbrellas and a canteen.
-It is awarded a "blue flag" for its amazing waters.
+• Kakia Lagada: an organized beach with umbrellas and a canteen.
+It has been awarded a Blue Flag for its amazing waters.

 The heavenly turquoise waters of Avlemonas beach